-If you love the thought of making homemade Italian meatballs but the extra steps of baking the meatballs in the oven or batch frying them on the stove feels daunting, then, my friend, you've come to the right place!
-Get ready to roll...meatballs, that is...and tuck them right into a simmering pot of rich Italian red sauce so good you'll be singing arias.
+If you love the thought of making homemade Italian meatballs but dread the extra step of baking the meatballs in the oven or batch frying them on the stove, then, my friend, you’ve come to the right place!
+I’m going to share how easy it is to roll meatballs and tuck them right into a simmering pot of rich Italian red sauce to cook so you can get on with your day.

 Make Italian meatballs ahead of time—everyone knows meatballs taste better the next day.
 Or even the day after that.